Developing an OPS Application

 ops_arg_reduce(h_err, 1, "double", OPS_MAX))

-And the corresponding outlined elemental kernel is as follows.
+The corresponding outlined elemental kernel is as follows.
 Observe the stencil offsets used to access the adjacent 4 points:

 void apply_stencil(const ACC<double> &A, ACC<double> &Anew, double *error) {